callchain/calld/src/call/app/misc/FeeEscalation.md

 `90 drop fee * 256 fee level / ((1tx + 5sigs) * 15 drop base fee) = 256
 fee level`.

-This demonstrates that a simpler transaction paying less XRP can be more likely to get into the open ledger, or be sorted earlier in the queue than a more complex transaction paying more XRP.
+This demonstrates that a simpler transaction paying less CALL can be more likely to get into the open ledger, or be sorted earlier in the queue than a more complex transaction paying more CALL.

 ### Reference Transaction